 Before Chromebooks, the “other” option for using a stateless OS while sitting with a keyboard required some creativity.
 You had to get a keyboard that magneted onto the tablet, as well an origami-style foldable support to hold the screen part up, and then you had stick a pencil in the middle of the side.
 Then you take a photo and submit it to ThereIfixedIt.com with the caption, “Look I built a stateless laptop!" where you'll see it posted next to a photo of a guy riding a forklift pallet on three castor wheels powered by a snowblower engine driving down I-77.

 You might be tempted to think that this whole “stateless laptop” thing is just something that we geeks talk about, and that normal humans don’t actually know (or care) what “stateless” is.
 But just walk around an airport and see how many folks are using these Rube Goldberg iPad contraptions.
 They really, really want a stateless laptop!
-(So much in fact that they’ll suffer the indignity of dropping to the cabin floor whenever the person on the plane in front of them reclines, scrambling to collect all the pieces to put their Humpty Dumpty “laptop" back together again.)
+(So much in fact that they’ll allow the indignity of dropping to the cabin floor whenever the person on the plane in front of them reclines, scrambling to collect all the pieces to put their Humpty Dumpty “laptop" back together again.)

 The high-end Chromebook is the stateless laptop these humans want.